 The following versions of SQL Server are supported:

 The PST Flight Deck database can share an instance with other databases provided that adequate resources required for the operation of PST Flight Deck are available and the instance is not associated with the target system.
 PST Flight Deck also supports the Standard and Enterprise editions for the supported versions listed above.

 The PST Flight Deck service account requires local Administrator access to all PST Flight Deck servers, full read/write access to the BITS upload share and the storage location that the share points at, and also active SQL ‘dbcreator’ permissions during the installation process.

 For migrations to an Enterprise Vault target, the account used as the PST Flight Deck service account needs to be the Vault Service account used for the applicable Enterprise Vault server(s).

-All accounts used during the operation of a PST Flight Deck project will require the ability to access applicable servers, and to have full read/write access to the PST Flight Deck SQL database.
-Any account used during the operation of PST Flight Deck will have to be configured as an “Expert” in PST Flight Deck to have full control over Console functions.
+All accounts used during the operation of a PST Flight Deck project require the ability to access applicable servers, and to have full read/write access to the PST Flight Deck SQL database.
+Any account used during the operation of PST Flight Deck must be configured as an “Expert” in PST Flight Deck to have full control over Console functions.

-The following TCP ports must be open for communication between the core and its dependencies.
+The following ports must be open for communication between PST Flight Deck and its dependencies.

 |Workstation||PST Flight Deck Server||TCP||80/443||Agent communication|